Underlying-event properties in pp and p$-$Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Analysis details

 Due to the finite acceptance and the efficiency of the detection apparatus, the leading particle may not be detected, and a track with lower \pt could be considered as the trigger particle.
 If the misidentified leading particle has a different \pt but roughly the same direction as the true leading particle, this leads to a small effect on the UE observables~\cite{ALICE:2011ac}.
 On the other hand, if the misidentified leading particle has a significantly different direction than the true one, this will cause a rotation of the event topology and a bias on the UE observables.
 Therefore, the particle densities are corrected for these effects using a data-driven procedure described in detail in Ref.~\cite{ALICE:2011ac}.
 A minor correction due to the finite vertex reconstruction efficiency is also applied to the UE observables.
+The statistical uncertainty from the MC simulations was properly propagated to the final statistical uncertainties on data, but the analysis was performed in such a way that the correction factors are not strongly affected by the MC statistical uncertainties.